-Prescription drug abuse and addiction is a nationwide epidemic.
-It affects people from all walks of life, all ages, races, ages, backgrounds, socioeconomic standing, etc. There is a huge rise across the country in the numbers of nomedical use and abuse of prescription drugs.
+Prescription drug abuse and addiction is an epidemic.
+It affects people from all walks of life, all ages, races, ages, backgrounds, socioeconomic standing, etc. There is a huge rise across the country in the numbers of nonmedical use and abuse of prescription drugs.
 It is important to understand that prescription drug abuse is defined as “the use of a medication without a prescription, in a way other than as prescribed, or for the experience or feelings elicited.”

 The Statistics of Prescription Drug Abuse and Addiction are Alarming

 A few key statistics from the National Institute on Drug Abuse:

 - 52 Million people have used prescription drugs for nonmedical reasons at least once in their lives